Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Minimax Regret Distributionally Robust Learning

 \section{Minimax Regret Distributionally Robust Learning}

-In this section, we introduce a minimax regret distributionally robust learning framework for generalizable CATE estimation.
-We begin by describing the problem setup, in which we have the data from multiple source sites but only observe covariates from a target population.
-We then propose the minimax regret CATE model, which minimizes the worst-case performance relative to the oracle CATE model over the range of plausible target populations, characterized as a convex combination of the source sites.
-We show that the closed-form solution is available under the proposed framework.
-This enables the separate and flexible estimation of CATE model within each source site.
-These estimated site-specific CATEs are then aggregated to produce the final minimax regret CATE model.
+In this section, we develop a minimax regret distributionally robust learning framework for multisite treatment-effect prediction.
+We begin by describing the problem setup, in which we have the CATE estimates from multiple source sites but only know the distribution of covariates in a target population.
+We focus on the squared-loss formulation where the corresponding oracle predictor admits a direct CATE interpretation.
+We show that the resulting minimax regret problem has a closed-form solution under the proposed framework, which in turn enables separate and flexible estimation of site-specific CATE models followed by aggregation into a robust target model.
+In Appendix~\ref{appendix:extensionGLM}, we generalize our minimax regret framework to a broader class of loss functions.